aws/aws-fpga/hdk/README.md

 ### Have an instance or server with Xilinx Vivado tools and License

 To get started, the developer needs to have a development environment with Xilinx Vivado tools installed.
-An easy way to get this by using AWS FPGA Developer AMI and following the instructions inside the README.md of that AMI.
+An easy way to get this by using the AWS FPGA Developer AMI and following the instructions inside the README.md of that AMI.

 Please refer to the [release notes](../RELEASE_NOTES.md) for the exact version of Vivado tools, and the required license components.

 ### Install the HDK and setup environment

-AWS FPGA HDK can be cloned to your EC2 instance or server by executing:
+The AWS FPGA HDK can be cloned to your EC2 instance or server by executing:

     $ git clone https://github.com/aws/aws-fpga
     $ cd aws-fpga